c Control Charts

 5. Interpret the chart for statistical control.

 a.
-The following tests for statistical control as a minimum should be used (see April 2004 e-zine available on the web site).
+The following tests for statistical control as a minimum should be used (see April 2004 publication available on the web site).
 If any of these conditions are present, the process is out of statistical control due to the presence of a special cause of variation.

 · Points beyond the control limits